plutus-IV-org/plutus_backtest/README.md

 <br />

-As a result you will see a statistical table as well as graphical representation of the portfolio which shows accumulated return.
+As a result a statistical table as well as graphical representation of the portfolio accumulated return will appear.

 <br />